Prag8855/aab/content/guides/insurance.md

 - A water leak destroys your furniture and electronics.
 - A thief breaks into your house and steals your things.

 It sometimes covers laptops and bicycles away from home.
 It sometimes covers calling a locksmith when you lock yourself out.
-[Muffin](/out/muffin-hausrat) sells household insurance that covers locksmiths, and they speak English.

 Get this insurance if you can't afford to replace everything after a fire.
 76% of Germans have it.[^4]

-[Muffin](/out/muffin-hausrat) helps you choose insurance from multiple companies, and they speak English.
-If you don't speak German, [Feather](/out/feather-hausrat), [Getsafe](/out/getsafe-home) and [Muffin](/out/muffin-hausrat) sell household insurance, and they speak English.
+If you don't speak German, [Feather](/out/feather-hausrat) and [Getsafe](/out/getsafe-home) sell household insurance, and they speak English.
 Use [Tarifcheck](/out/tarifcheck-hausrat) to compare options.

 ## Health insurance (Krankenversicherung)